 Study models are sometimes prepared during the design development phase for use in-house by the design team.
 These are sometimes crude and made out of cardboard or foam core.
 These study models, also known as concept models and working models, are usually made at a 1/4-inch or 1/2-inch scale.

 Presentation models are more common for larger projects.
 They're most often used for formal client presentations.
 Detailed presentation models are now easier to fabricate with techniques like 3-D printing.
 They're often used for architectural projects and show the whole building.

 A mock-up is a life-size model of design.
-It can be of a single piece of furniture or a construction mock-up of an entire space.
+It can be a single piece of furniture or a construction mock-up of an entire space.

-A prototype is similar to a mock-up, but it offers the opportunity to test the design.
+A prototype is similar to a mock-up but offers the opportunity to test the design.
 A model hotel room is a good example of a construction prototype.
 A mock-up of the room itself with samples of all furniture allows for testing the function of the space.
 Do the bed lamps on the nightstands reach the outlets?
 Is there enough space to pass between the bed and the desk?
 Does the bed coverlet pool on the floor?